-Howard, a 5’8” farmer enlisted in his second war, at age thirty seven he was far above the 26.5 median age for a Civil War soldier.
-Still, age appears to have not proved hazardous to his survival because beyond not suffering combat wounds, there are no pension notations about his being stricken by significant illnesses and the 1890 Veterans census does not note any serious disability.
+On 12/2/62 Howard, a 5’8” farmer enlisted in his second war, at the age of thirty seven he was far above the 26.5 median age for a Civil War combatant.
+Still, age appears to have not proved hazardous to his survival because beyond not suffering combat wounds, there are no pension notations about his being stricken by significant illnesses.
+Further, he 1890 Veterans census does not note any serious disability.

-The War between The States over, the Shadingers remained in Minnesota residing in three separate locations.
-At some point during this period Howard adopted the trade of “bricklayer and mason.”
-He and his father John had adjoining farms in Dakota, MN until John retired and he and his wife removed to Glencoe MN leaving the farms to son Howard.
-In 1902, the Union vet and family sold the Minnesota farms and moved away from the bitter cold winters of Minnesota settling in Snohomish, WA.
+The War between The States having ended, the Shadingers remained in Minnesota.
+At some point during this period in addition to farming Howard adopted the trade of “bricklayer and mason.”
+He and his father, John, had adjoining farms in Dakota Co., MN until John retired.
+At that time John and his wife removed to Glencoe, MN leaving his farm to son Howard.

 In 1902, Howard and family sold the Minnesota farms and moved away from the bitter cold winters of Minnesota.
 Their new place of settlement was Snohomish, Snohomish Co., WA.

 Mary died on 4/3/14.
 She was/is buried in the Grand Army Of The Republic (G.A.R.)
 Cemetery in Snohomish, Snohomish Co., WA.

 After Mary’s death Howard, who had apparently remained “remarkably active for his years,” took sick” He died on 6/30/14.
 Cause of death was noted as “old age and bronchitis.”